Dead Men Talking

 I next raised the question of whether Caesar's pubic murder was not simply

-designed to ensure his succession.
-One classical historian on our
+to ensure his succession.
+One classical historian on our team has argued

-these events not as the acts of a man blinded to his vulnerability
+farfetched to interpret these events not as the acts of a man blinded

-by his own arrogance, but as the careful orchestrations of someone
+to his vulnerability by his own arrogance, but as the careful orchestrations

-who, in writing about his life, clearly craved historical immortality.
+of someone who, in writing about his life, clearly craved historical

 It is one hypothesis but no more than that; I used forensic neuropsychiatry

-other paths of inquiry, rather than to come to a definitive conclusion.
+paths of inquiry, rather than to come to a definitive conclusion.
+As

-As a working psychoanalyst, I exercise curiosity in the most private
+a working psychoanalyst, I exercise curiosity in the most private of

-As a forensic psychiatrist, I work on interdisciplinary teams to
+a forensic psychiatrist, I work on interdisciplinary teams to explore

-explore potential translations between the clinical world of meaning
+potential translations between the clinical world of meaning and the

-and the legal world of objectivity, to understand the choices people
+legal world of objectivity, to understand the choices people make when

 While the circumstances of Caesar's death must remain shrouded in speculation,